peterbozso/batocera-backup-service/README.md

 ### backup

-> [!WARNING]
-> Please note that this script in under development and not ready for use.
+> ⚠️ Please note that this script in currently under development and not ready for use.

 Uses [rclone](https://rclone.org/) to periodically backup your data to your cloud storage account (OneDrive, Google Drive, Dropbox, etc.).